temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 Enabling the browser UI allows the Server to be accessed from your web browser.
 If disabled, the server cannot be viewed on the web, but the UI server APIs remain available for use.

-This variable needs to be set to 'true' in order to set `TEMPORAL_OPENAPI_ENABLED`.

 ## `TEMPORAL_OPENAPI_ENABLED`

 Enables or disables OpenAPI features for the Temporal Web UI.